Letting the Democratic Party control the narrative on race is like letting Boss Tweed control the narrative on election reform.

 Rinse, wash and repeat as the numbers of black and brown people murdered by other black and brown people skyrocket in blue cities nationwide.
 Not that the Democratic Party slumlords of the Congressional Black Caucus or the corporate media race baiters and technomedia oligarchs care enough to rise up and act.
 Again, they wouldn’t have it any other way.

-Meanwhile, blue-state Covid lockdowns and vaccine mandates continue to inflict the evil of systemic racism on urban communities of color — this time in the Carrollean name of anti-racist science.
+More recently, blue-state Covid lockdowns and vaccine mandates continued to inflict the evil of systemic racism on urban communities of color — this time in the Carrollean name of anti-racist science.
 During Covid lockdowns in 2020, thousands of small businesses owned by people of color were declared non-essential and summarily shut down with no due process and little or no compensation, many never to re-open their doors.
-Concurrently and conveniently, however, more than 500 mostly peaceful Black Lives Matter riots raised millions of dollars from mostly white Democratic Party corporate elites on behalf of Democratic Party candidates — but terrorized and gutted thousands of black and brown businesses in the poorest urban neighborhoods…
+Concurrently and conveniently, however, more than 500 mostly peaceful Black Lives Matter riots raised millions of dollars from mostly white Democratic Party corporate elites — but terrorized and gutted thousands of black and brown businesses in the poorest urban neighborhoods…

 As of mid-August, about the same time Mayor “Putz” de Blasio announced the gleeful reopening of Gotham with his racist “Key to NYC” vaccine mandate, only about 28% of blacks aged 18-44 were vaccinated — effectively hanging out the No Colored Allowed sign in every city restaurant and indoor entertainment venue…